honeycombio/opentelemetry-collector-workshop/examples/1-otlp/README.md

 tilt up
 ```

-**NOTE:** _Once tilt is initialized, **"The browser interrupted the opening of a new tab or window.
-Press 'Open' to open it anyway."** prompt will appear on the screen.
-Select `Open` to view the logs of your application and OTEL collector_
+**NOTE:** _Once tilt is initialized, a prompt -- **"The browser interrupted the opening of a new tab or window.
+Press 'Open' to open it anyway."** -- will appear on the screen.
+Select `Open` to view the logs of your application and OTEL collector._

 ### Creating Data